-Nicola Ann Roberts remembers the wrongness of Christmas on the beach.
+Nicola Edwards remembers the wrongness of an Aussie Christmas on the beach.

 My perfect Christmas Day scenario involves pyjamas, preferably of the insulated variety, a new book to thumb through, my pick of high quality television and a reservoir of mulled wine to be drunk slowly and regularly throughout the day.
 Throw a basted turkey and sprouts into the mix and I’m happy.
 If you can visualise this image of me as a Christmas cracker of contentment, reclining on a sofa of discarded wrapping paper, then you will understand my trauma when, in 2003, I exchanged turkey for kangaroo and my trusty, two-sizes too big pyjamas, for a barely-there bikini.